-The aim for this treatment is exactly the same as initial treatment but involves the added stage of removing the old root filling material first.
+The aim of this treatment is exactly the same as initial treatment but involves the added stage of removing the old root filling material first.
 As this is generally a type of rubber, there are several methods available for successfully removing it and gaining access to the full canal system to enable thorough cleaning and disinfection.

-The success rate for re-root canal treatment is a little less than for original treatments as between 65-75% although with new dedicated equipment such as microscopes, this success rate is increasing.
+The success rate for re-root canal treatment is a little less than for original treatments as between 65-75% although, with new dedicated equipment such as microscopes, this success rate is increasing.

 Periapical surgery (apicectomy)

 Occasionally, re-root canal treatment is not possible and so a surgical approach is then considered.
 This involves raising a surgical flap of gum tissue to enable access to the end of the tooth perpendicular to the root.
-The old infected lesion can then be removed along with the last few millimetres of the root (apex) and a new filling is placed to seal the root filling.
+The old infected lesion can then be removed along with the last few millimeters of the root (apex) and a new filling is placed to seal the root filling.

-This procedure can be performed under local anaesthetic but due to the surgical nature, sedation is often considered.
+This procedure can be performed under local anesthetic but due to the surgical nature, sedation is often considered.
 Apart from some initial bruising and occasional swelling, this procedure is well tolerated by the body and healing is often quick and uneventful.

-The success rate for apicectomies can vary depending on the studies quoted, but generally an overall success rate of 75% could be considered a good average.
+The success rate for apicectomies can vary depending on the studies quoted, but generally, an overall success rate of 75% could be considered a good average.